-In the wake of the shootings at Sandy Hook Elementary School, a lot of parents have asked how their children can be safe at school if something like this hits closer to home.
+In the wake of the shootings at Sandy Hook Elementary School in 2012 and school shootings ever since, a lot of parents have asked how their children can be safe at school if something like this hits closer to home.

 This is a national discussion that, I hope, will be ongoing and will result in some really smart actions on the parts of school officials.
 However, there are two simple concepts you can begin teaching your children now.

 Kids should know what live gunfire sounds like.
 Believe it or not, even seasoned policemen can sometimes be fooled by the sound of a gunshot since it can sound like a car backfiring, a firecracker, or just a loud POP.

 If the absolute worst happens and someone is firing a gun anywhere near your kid, they must recognize the sound.
 Otherwise, how will they know what to do next?
 Don’t rely on TV shows or movies.